microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 ### Task 5: Install a software TPM and Resource Manager and reattempt Device Enrollment

->**Note**:  If you have a hardware TPM in your device, you can skip to step 3
+>**Note**:  If you have a hardware TPM in your device, you can skip to step 3.

 >**Note**: Devices such as a Raspberry PI do not come with a TPM chip.
 You can however add a TPM chip to these devices such as [this Iridium Board](https://catalog.azureiotsolutions.com/details?title=OPTIGA-TPM-SLB-9670-Iridium-Board&source=all-devices-page/).

-1. Run the following commands to download, compile and start a software based TPM server
+1. Run the following commands to download, compile and start a software based TPM server:

 ```PowerShell
 cd